How the 13th Floor Elevators Shook Things Up on ‘Psychedelic Sounds’

 In the couple years after the big bang of the British Invasion, rock 'n' roll exploded in a variety of directions.
 From beat to pop, from folk rock, to blues rave-ups, it all happened quickly.
 The first traces of psychedelic music could be found in recordings by Donovan, the Beatles, the Rolling Stones, the Kinks and the Yardbirds.
 But the 13th Floor Elevators were arguably the first genuine, full-fledged psychedelic rock 'n' roll band.

 Singer and guitarist Roky Erickson had a vision.
 In 1965, he led the Spades, who released the single "We Sell Soul," which made some waves in their native Texas.
 Within a year, he had joined up with with guitarist Stacy Sutherland, jug player Tommy Hall, drummer John Ike Walton and bassist Ronnie Leatherman to form the 13th Floor Elevators.

 Songs like "Roller Coaster" and "Fire Engine" took off for the skies, while other tracks like "Splash 1 Now I'm Home" and "Kingdom of Heaven" carry a haunting beauty unlike anything else recorded by anyone up to that point.
-Like the Velvet Underground, who created their own world with their music, the Elevators performed a similar trick.
+Like the Velvet Underground, who created their own world with their music, the 13th Floor Elevators performed a similar trick.
 The brittle but shimmering guitars of Erickson and Sutherland rise and float above the driving rhythms.

 "I never considered myself a musician and still don't," Hall told the Austin Chronicle in 2004.
 "I was real interested, however, in introducing people to ideas and insights I was gaining through my use of LSD.
 Everything I wrote was inspired through my taking LSD.
 I invented the electric jug totally out of my desire to find a place onstage with this new group, so I could be a part of it, and so I could communicate my new ideas through the lyrics I wanted to write."

-At their core, the Elevators were a loose and raucous rock 'n' roll band.
+At their core, the 13th Floor Elevators were a loose and raucous rock 'n' roll band.
 But unlike their spiritual brethren in San Francisco, they avoided long and often meandering free-form jams.
 And unlike some of the Los Angeles psych-rock groups, they steered clear of polishing their sound.

-“The saga of the 13th Floor Elevators was an Old Testament tale, and Roky Erickson was its Job,” said musician Julian Cope in the forward to the band’s Paul Drummond-penned biography, Eye Mind.
-“In 200 years’ time, there will only be two ’60s bands that count:: the 13th Floor Elevators and the MC5.”
+“The saga of the 13th Floor Elevators was an Old Testament tale, and Roky Erickson was its Job,” musician Julian Cope said in the forward to the band’s Paul Drummond-penned biography, Eye Mind.
+“In 200 years’ time, there will only be two ’60s bands that count: the 13th Floor Elevators and the MC5.”